A Contract with God: Content and plot summaries

 A Contract with God mixes melodrama with social realism.
 Following an author's introduction, "A Tenement in the Bronx", the book contains four stories set in a tenement building; they derive in part from Eisner's personal memories growing up in a tenement in the Bronx.
 With A Contract with God he aimed to explore an area of Jewish-American history that he felt was underdocumented, while showing that comics was capable of mature literary expression, at a time when it received little such regard as an artistic medium.
 In the preface he stated his aim to keep the exaggeration in his cartooning within realistic limits.

-The story "A Contract with God" drew from Eisner's feelings over the death at sixteen of his daughter Alice.
+The story "A Contract with God" drew from Eisner's feelings over the death of his daughter, Alice, at sixteen years old.
 In his introduction to the 2006 edition of the book, Eisner first wrote about it and the feelings he felt toward God that were reflected in the story.
 "The Street Singer" and "The Super" are fiction, but sprang from Eisner's memories of people he had met in the tenements of his youth.
 "Cookalein" was the most autobiographical—the main character "Willie" even carries Eisner's own boyhood nickname.
 Eisner remarked that "it took a lot of determination, a kind of courage, to write that story".

 The stories' sexual content is prominent, though not in the gratuitous manner of underground comix' celebration of hedonism, which contrasted with the conservative lifestyle of Eisner the middle-aged businessman.
 Eisner used no profanity in the book, and according to critic Josh Lambert the sex in Contract is not so much erotic as disturbing, the characters frustrated or filled with guilt.